alisaifee/coredis/docs/source/handbook/pubsub.rst

-Messages received on the subscribed topics or patterns can be read either by using the pubsub instance itself as an async iterator or explicitly by calling the :meth:`~coredis.commands.PubSub.get_message` method.
+Messages received on the subscribed topics or patterns can be read either by using the pubsub instance itself as an async iterator or explicitly by calling the :meth:`~coredis.patterns.pubsub.PubSub.get_message` method.

-Every message read from a :class:`~coredis.commands.PubSub` instance will be a typed dictionary defined as:
+Every message read from a :class:`~coredis.patterns.pubsub.PubSub` instance will be a typed dictionary defined as:

 .. autoclass:: coredis.response.types.PubSubMessage